Diggerland Kent, every little boy’s dream and possibly their dad’s, a place where you can drive real diggers!

 My fears of Ethan not being OK with the queuing at Diggerland never materialized.
-For each attraction there was a very small wait.
+For each attraction, there was a very small wait.
 I could see extra diggers that would be used in the height of the summer to reduce the queuing times.
 Ethan could also see what he was waiting to queue for.
 It is something so simple but just being able to talk about and see what we are going on really helps.
 I think going as soon as Diggerland opened did help our cause.
-I have also talked to friends and they have said they have never experienced a long waiting time.
+Talking to friends and they also say they have never experienced a long waiting time at Diggerland.
 I feel Diggerland are right that they do not need a queuing pass for people with autism.

 It is great that you can take your children on the diggers.
 This is always a concern with us for Ethan as he needs lots of support in situations like this.
 I’m not sure how comfortable it will be when he is bigger but we might be in a different place then with his understanding and abilities.